 Pink and Green

 Another example of the wild, bright, contrasting colours you’ll see around Oaxaca.
-While housed in this building is nothing more than a simple stationary shop, it’s fantastic colours can be seen from blocks away!
+While housed in this building is nothing more than a simple stationery shop, it’s fantastic colours can be seen from blocks away!

 As far as we could determine from the surroundings and rooftop garden, this is someones house.
 The bright teal paint is a fairly common sight around town and due to some faded spots on the wall, this house has been the colour for some time.
 However, the pink and yellow festive artwork was clearly a much more recent addition.
 Some people take their holiday decorating quite seriously here.